VishnuGShephertz/App42-Photo-Sharing/README.md

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform
 2. Create an app once you are on Quick start  page after registration.
-3. Goto dashboard and create a new game PhotoSharingApp.
+3. Go to dashboard and create a new game PhotoSharingApp.
 4. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager tab and do step #3 to create a game.
 5. Download the eclipse project from this repo and import it in the same.
 6. Open Constants.java in sample app and give the value of app42APIkey app42SecretKey that you have received in step 2 or 4